Off-the-job Hours

 How many OTJ hours are required by your apprentice?

-Pre Aug 22 starts – ESFA funding rules for apprentices that started before August 22 state at least 20% of their contracted working hours must be spent on OTJ over the course of their apprenticeship.
-This figure may vary for each apprentice depending on working hours and course duration, however this minimum figure is set out at the beginning of the apprenticeship journey during onboarding and is documented on the commitment statement which is agreed to by all 3 parties.
+Pre-August 22 starts – ESFA funding rules for apprentices that started before August 22 state that at least 20% of their contracted working hours must be spent on OTJ throughout their apprenticeship.
+This figure may vary for each apprentice depending on working hours and course duration.
+However, this minimum figure is set out at the beginning of the apprenticeship journey during onboarding and is documented on the commitment statement, which is agreed to by all 3 parties.

-Aug 22 onwards starts – The new ESFA rules for OTJ goes off a 6 hour minimum per week (20% based on a 30-hour standardised working week).
-For any starters from Aug 22, we are tracking the planned hours we are planning to deliver as a provider rather than the minimum hours.
+Aug 22 onwards starts – The new ESFA rules for OTJ go off a 6-hour minimum per week (20% based on a 30-hour standardised working week).
+For any starters from Aug 22, we are tracking the planned hours we will deliver as a provider rather than the minimum hours.
 Whilst this should surpass the minimum, if the planned hours are not met, we will require a declaration of hours at the end of the apprenticeship to account for the outstanding hours that we have failed to deliver (for example, if an apprentice completes earlier than planned).
-It is still essential that the minimum hours are met in order to qualify for ESFA funding.
+It is still essential that the minimum hours are met to qualify for ESFA funding.

 How does your apprentice need to record their OTJ training?

-Onefile E-Portfolio is the platform for any apprentices that started from Aug 22 onwards to record their OTJ training hours onto their timesheet and learning journal.
-We also migrated majority of the older apprentices over to Onefile in October 2022, excluding anyone in their final year or anyone on a programme which we are no longer running as an apprenticeship (for example Chemistry).
-The apprentice is responsible for keeping their timesheet up to date by recording all OTJ training completed, and internal compliance officers for each school will manage and monitor this and will be in touch if an apprentice isn't engaging or is not on track to evidence their minimum or planned hours.
+Onefile E-Portfolio is the platform for apprentices who started from Aug 22 onwards to record their OTJ training hours onto their timesheet and learning journal.
+We also migrated most of the older apprentices to Onefile in October 2022, excluding anyone in their final year or anyone on a programme we no longer run as an apprenticeship (for example, Chemistry).
+The apprentice is responsible for keeping their timesheet up to date by recording all OTJ training completed, and internal compliance officers for each school will manage and monitor this.
+They will be in touch if an apprentice isn't engaging or is not on track to evidence their minimum or planned hours.

-Original OTJ process is still in place for apprentices in their final year who are not using Onefile.
-In this process, the apprentice keeps a record of their OTJ training on an Excel timesheet and submits a copy to app-timesheets@salford.ac.uk by 5th of each month.
-The timesheet is then reviewed by internal compliance officers and a copy is uploaded to their profile on Aptem to be discussed in progress review meetings by the employer link tutor / learning and development coach, the apprentice, and the line manager.
+The original OTJ process is still in place for apprentices not using OneFile in their final year.
+In this process, the apprentice keeps a record of their OTJ training on an Excel timesheet and submits a copy to app-timesheets@salford.ac.uk by the 5th of each month.
+The timesheet is then reviewed by internal compliance officers, and a copy is uploaded to their profile on Aptem to be discussed during progress review meetings by the employer link tutor/learning and development coach, the apprentice, and the line manager.

 University based learning and teaching of theory